 However, it’s important to remember that limited mobility does not mean that life needs to stand still.
-It’s reported that around three quarters of older people living at home own some form of assistive device to make day-to-day life much easier, including walking sticks, stairlifts, and wheelchairs.
+It’s reported that around three quarters of older people living at home own some form of assistive device to make day-to-day life much easier, including mobility scooters, walking sticks, stairlifts, and wheelchairs.

 For those who have lived full, busy lives, with demands coming from both the working environment and from a home full of children, retiring can lead to boredom.
 While strong feelings of boredom can be an early sign of depression, in many cases amongst the elderly, it’s simply apathy related to the monotony of life.